-ENGR 101Introduction to Engineering Design\ALL YEAR/ 1 credit
+Introduction to Engineering Design\

-Description: This course exposes students to some of the major concepts they will be exposed to in postsecondary engineering courses.
+Description: This course exposes students to some of the major concepts they will be exposed to in post-secondary engineering courses.
 Students have the opportunity to develop skills and understanding of course concepts through activity, project, and problem-based learning.
 This course challenges students to continually hone their interpersonal skills, creative abilities, and problem-solving skills based upon engineering concepts.